Wyntuition/jekyll-now/todo/02-work-internal.md

 Effective and creative approaches to coaching on TDD

+RM

+Pushed for rebooting the NoVA Elixir Meetup, provided workshops and content, and was able to connect with more senior Ruby developers and the Ruby commnuity more broadly.

+At work?
+Account?
+Other projects?
+Ruby SA?
+Client?

 - Growing as a leader; technicanl competencies, best practices, buy-in, coaching Coached bootcamp students Ruby best practices via presentations, workshops and pairing.